Pain, few gains for investors as markets slumped in 2022 | Federal News Network

-Investors found few, if any, places to safely put their money in 2022, as central banks in the U.S. and around the globe raised interest rates for the first time in years to fight surging inflation, stoking fear of a global recession.
+Investors found few, if any, safe havens in 2022, as central banks in the U.S. and around the globe raised interest rates for the first time in years to fight surging inflation, stoking fear of a global recession.

-Uncertainty about how far the Federal Reserve and other central banks would go in the fight against inflation sparked a return of volatility.
-Large swings in stocks were common on Wall Street as...
+Consumers paid more for energy, food and just about everything else.
+Borrowing to buy a home or a car also got costlier.

+On Wall Street, the benchmark S&P 500 index fell into a bear market by...

-Investors found few, if any, places to safely put their money in 2022, as central banks in the U.S. and around the globe raised interest rates for the first time in years to fight surging inflation, stoking fear of a global recession.
+Investors found few, if any, safe havens in 2022, as central banks in the U.S. and around the globe raised interest rates for the first time in years to fight surging inflation, stoking fear of a global recession.

-Uncertainty about how far the Federal Reserve and other central banks would go in the fight against inflation sparked a return of volatility.
-Large swings in stocks were common on Wall Street as the Fed raised its key interest rate seven times and signaled more hikes to come in 2023.

-Russia’s invasion of Ukraine and China’s strict COVID-19 policies also contributed to inflation and roiled the global economy as well as markets in Asia, Europe and the U.S.
+Consumers paid more for energy, food and just about everything else.
+Borrowing to buy a home or a car also got costlier.

-On Wall Street, the benchmark S&P 500 index had its worst start to a year since 1970.
-By June, t he index fell into a bear market, a drop of more than 20% from the record high set in early January.
-The energy sector was the lone winner, benefitting from a spike in oil and gas prices.
-Technology stocks tumbled after leading the market during the pandemic.
+On Wall Street, the benchmark S&P 500 index fell into a bear market by dropping more than 20% from the record high set in early January.
+The energy sector was the lone winner, while technology stocks tumbled.

-Insight by Risk Recon, a Mastercard Company: Software supply chair risk management isn’t just for DoD and the Intelligence Community anymore.
-Get a primer on implementing SCRM from CISA’s Bob Costello, OMB’s Chris DeRusha and State’s Zetra Batiste.
-Download today!

-Borrowing money got more expensive.
-The 10-year Treasury yield, which influences rates on mortgages and other loans, soared, reaching 4.22% in October after starting the year at 1.51%.
+A rout in the bond market was particularly painful turn for fixed-income investors.
+Cryptocurrency investors weren’t spared either.

 — Alex Veiga